Sai-Ishaan/Sai-Ishaan/README.md

 ## About Me

 I'm passionate about exploring the realms of Computer Science and actively building projects with Django, React, and more.
-I have interests spanning from Artificial Narrow Intelligence (ANI) to System Security, Data Analytics, and Networking.
+I have interests spanning from Artificial Narrow Intelligence (ANI) to Reinforcement Learning, from Domain-Centric to System Security, Data Analytics, and Networking.
 Currently juggling studies along with various development projects to sharpen my skills and contribute meaningfully.

 ---